mindyng/mindyng.github.io/_posts/2021-01-03-Healthcare-workers-burnout-|-Visualizations.md

 This initial exploration allowed me to see from real survey data what the numerical breakdown for burnout causes were and what has relieved anxiety/stress.
 Also, an intial baseline model was constructed which was a reminder to be attentive to class imbalance and appropriate metric to choose when comparing models.

 # Next steps:
-One.
-Scrape actual tweets from nurses, who according to survey data have been the hardest hit healthcare workers.
+* Scrape actual tweets from nurses, who according to survey data have been the hardest hit healthcare workers.
 And from their cries on Twitter, perform data analysis.
-Two.
-Build a more accurate NLP classification model for burnout.
+* Build a more accurate NLP classification model for burnout.